Jock Campbell (British Army officer): Second World War

 The following day he was again at the forefront, encouraging his troops through continued enemy attacks.
 He personally directed the fire of his batteries, and twice manned a gun himself to replace casualties.
 Though wounded, he refused to be evacuated during the final German attack.
 His leadership did much to maintain the fighting spirit of his men, and resulted in heavy casualties being inflicted upon the enemy.
 The fighting continued on 23 November, but with 7th Armoured Brigade destroyed and the 5th South African Infantry Brigade being decimated, Campbell withdrew the remains of his support group to the south.
 For his actions during the battle, Campbell was awarded the Victoria Cross.

 He purportedly received a letter of congratulation from General Johann von Ravenstein, commander of the 21st Panzer Division, one of the armoured formations which Campbell had faced at Sidi Rezegh.
 When interviewed later as a prisoner of war, Ravenstein freely expressed his "greatest admiration" for Campbell's skill on "those hot days" and recalled "all the many iron that flew near the aerodrome around our ears".

 In February 1942 Campbell was promoted Major-General and given command of 7th Armoured Division, while Gott was promoted from the 7th to lead XIII Corps.

 Three weeks after his promotion Campbell was killed when his jeep overturned on a newly laid clay road.
 The driver of the jeep, Major Roy Farran, and the other passengers were thrown clear from the wreck and knocked unconscious.
-Farran had been Campbell's Aide-de-Camp, and later admitted considering suicide while waiting for medical help.
+Farran had been Campbell's aide-de-camp, and later admitted considering suicide while waiting for medical help.
 During the Western Desert campaign Campbell was considered one of the finest commanders in the Eighth Army, an old desert hand who had been in North Africa from the start of the war.
 His loss was deeply felt.
+Alan Moorehead, a war correspondent who served throughout the war in the desert, described the impact that both Gott and Campbell had when visiting a hospital in Benghazi:'